Consett: History

 Consett sits high on the edge of the Pennines.
 Its name originates in the Old English Cunecesheafod (heafod means headland, the meaning of cunec is less clear but is thought to derive from the Brittonic conyge or "hill"), first recorded in the 13th century.
 In 1841, it was a village community of only 145, but it was about to become a boom town: below the ground were coking coal and blackband iron ore, and nearby was limestone.
 These three ingredients were needed for blast furnaces to produce iron and steel.

 The town is perched on the steep eastern bank of the River Derwent and owes its origins to industrial development arising from lead mining in the area, together with the development of the steel industry in the Derwent Valley, which is said to have been initiated by immigrant German cutlers and sword-makers from Solingen, who settled in the village of Shotley Bridge during the 17th century.

 During the 17th and 18th centuries, the Derwent Valley was the cradle of the British steel industry, helped by the easy availability of coal in the area and the import of high quality iron ore from Sweden via the port of Newcastle upon Tyne.
 However, after the invention of the Bessemer process in the 19th century, steel could be made from British iron ore (hitherto too heavily contaminated by phosphorus) and the Derwent Valley's geographical advantage was lost, allowing Middlesbrough and Sheffield to become the leading centre of the British steel industry.

 Consett railway station opened in 1896.
 It remained open for passengers until 1955 and mineral trains continued to pass through the site until 1980 on their way to the steelworks.
 In November 2020, the Department for Transport approved funding for an initial feasibility study into restoring a rail link to the town.

 Governance

 Consett is part of the Blaydon and Consett parliament constituency.

-It was previously part of the North West Durham Parliamentary Constituency, last represented by Richard Holden of the Conservative Party after the 2019 general election.
+It was previously part of the North West Durham Parliamentary Constituency, last represented by Richard Holden of the Conservative Party following the 2019 general election.
 Since 2024 it is part of Blaydon and Consett Parliamentary Constituency, represented by Liz Twist.
 Before 1983, the town gave its name to its parliamentary constituency: Consett (UK Parliament constituency).

 Consett was part of Derwentside District Council, which merged into the Durham County Council unitary authority on 1 April 2009.
 The Consett area is currently divided into four electoral divisions (Benfieldside; Consett North; Delves Lane and Consett South; and Leadgate and Medomsley), each electing two county councillors.

 The town unlike most other towns and villages in County Durham is unparished and has no town council.

 Consett was part of the constituency of North East England in the European Parliament until 2020.